JoseZaqITB/zettelNotes-memo-pad/cv_gameplay_engineer_01.md

 - Create a tool for tile-map creation
 - Implement code for player animation, movement and interaction

-**Generalist Programmer: A React Game**
+**Generalist Programmer: Cooperative Video game**

-[A React Game](https://gitlab.com/JoseZaq/a-react-game) is a game for web using React
+[Cooperative Video Game](https://youtu.be/x52B7i9lDeU?si=wF73eQ15sVi1oAVK) is a game build in unreal engine using blueprint.
-- Understand a different arquitecture for making games
+- Develop the script to connect players to the server
-- Start debugging
+- Design interactive items with a particular action ( change player team, open gates, create objects )
-- Implement code for player animation and movement
+- Design a level using items in a way that the players in the server has to cooperate

 ## Professional Experience
 ---